FabusLuebbus/AnkiLive/README.md

 ### Exporting to Anki

-1. Click "Export to Anki" in the main window
+1. Press Ctrl+Esc to export the deck and exit the application
+2. The deck will be exported as a .apkg file in the `cards` directory
-2. Import the generated file into Anki
+3. Import the generated .apkg file into Anki

 ## Project Structure

 - `main.py` - Main application entry point
+- `src/` - Source code directory
+  - `anki_card_repository.py` - Handles creating, storing, and exporting Anki cards
+  - `orchestrator.py` - Main orchestrator coordinating between services and UI components
-- `screenshot.py` - Screen capture functionality
+  - `screenshot/` - Screenshot functionality
+    - `screenshot_client.py` - Abstract interface for screenshot clients
+    - `gnome_screenshot_client.py` - Implementation using gnome-screenshot
+  - `ui/` - User interface components
+    - `deck_name_dialog.py` - Dialog for getting deck name at startup
+    - `input_dialog.py` - Dialog for creating flashcards with screenshots
-- `ui.py` - User interface components for card creation and management
+- `cards/` - Directory for storing card data and exported decks

+## Features in Detail

+### Markdown Support

+The answer/notes field supports Markdown formatting:
+- Use `*` or `-` for bullet points
+- Basic text formatting (bold, italic, etc.)
+- The markdown is converted to HTML when exported to Anki

+### Multiple Screenshots per Card

+You can add multiple screenshots to a single card:
+- Capture screenshots one by one using the global hotkey
+- Add them all to a single card
+- Rearrange or remove screenshots as needed

+### Persistent Storage

+Cards are stored persistently:
+- Each card is saved as a JSON file in the `cards/data` directory
+- Screenshots are saved in the `cards/media` directory
+- Cards are loaded when the application starts

 ## Future Improvements